Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 See also

-The thorax is the part of the spine that runs from the neck to the lower back.
-The muscles in this area can often become tight and contribute to upper back and spine pain.
+The thorax is the part of the back that runs from the neck to the lower back.
+The muscles in this area can often become tight and contribute to upper back discomfort.

 To do a thoracic extension: